• Skip to primary navigation

 Instructions

-• Add the yellow split peas, water and salt in a large pot and bring to a boil on high heat.
+• Add the yellow split peas, cold water and salt in a large pot and bring to a boil on high heat.

-Turn heat down to medium - low and allow to simmer for 45 minutes without the lid.
 You will need to skim off the froth a couple of times.
-Around the 40 minute mark, stir in turmeric powder, garam masala and half of the chopped coriander (cilantro).
+Around the 40 minutes mark, stir in turmeric powder, garam masala and half of the chopped coriander (cilantro).

+If you are using oil, add the diced onion and sweat until they are translucent.
 If you’re not using oil, add 4 tablespoons of water with onion and sweat until they are translucent and start to change color.

 Video